-22 Small Businesses Survey Results:
+&lt;sup>23 Small Businesses Survey Results:

 In conclusion, the MCA therefore explains that standard postal services and express services are not substitutable from a demand perspective.
-This is because the two services are functionally different from each other to the extent that a higher price is paid for such additional value added services.
+This is because the two services are functionally different from each other.
 To this effect, the MCA argues that there is no immediate substitute or alternative to the outbound standard parcel service offered by MaltaPost.
 Consequently, the MCA believes that users of standard parcel post services are unlikely to exert countervailing buyer power on MaltaPost by switching to express postal alternatives.
 To this effect, the MCA also deems that MaltaPost is still in a position, in the outbound parcel post market, to behave to an appreciable extent independently of service users.

-3.4.4 ABSENCE OF POTENTIAL COMPETITION
+3.4.4 Absence of Potential Competition